Santa Maria Island Station: ESTRACK Station

 Construction of the station was completed in January 2008 under Ariane Development Programme in an agreement between ESA and the Portuguese government.
 A reason for building an additional station was tracking of the medium inclination Ariane 5 launches and upcoming Vega along with Soyuz from Guiana Space Centre.
 The first launch tracked by the newly built site was Ariane 5 ES flight V-181 lifting Automated Transfer Vehicle Jules Verne in March 2008.
+After the end of the ATV programme, the station is primarily used for launches from Kourou carrying Galileo satellites.
+In the future the station will be upgraded to support the Space Rider programme.